Welcome to Athens

-We are excited to welcome you for our 10th annual ECWM meeting, which is scheduled to take place in the enchanting city of Chantilly, France!
+We are excited to welcome you for our 11th annual ECWM meeting, which is scheduled to take place in the enchanting city of Athens, Greece!

-We are excited to welcome you for our 10th annual ECWM meeting, which is scheduled to take place in the enchanting city of Chantilly, France!
+We are excited to welcome you for our 11th annual ECWM meeting, which is scheduled to take place in the enchanting city of Athens, Greece!

 Jan Gösta Waldenström Award